turbobato/2-densest-subgraph-approx/README.md

 ## Conclusion

-By looking at the theoritical analysis, and the benchmarks, it looks like that the algorithm was successfully implemented in linear time in the input size, using doubly linked lists to update dynamically the degrees at each iteration.
+By looking at the theoritical analysis, and the benchmarks, it looks like the algorithm was successfully implemented in linear time in the input size, using doubly linked lists to update dynamically the degrees at each iteration.